How to Handle a Labor Contractor Refusing to Sign KYC Documents for PF Withdrawal?

 Dear Manoj Sir,

 Thank you for replying.
-But actually that worker wants to part-withdraw money from his PF account.
-Is part-withdrawal also available online?
+However, the worker wishes to partially withdraw money from his PF account.
+Is partial withdrawal also available online?

 Glidor

-if yes, then contractor will do it., if not then full withdrawal form should be submitted part encashment is possible only in case of completion of 5 years of contribution and still employed and contributory to epf .
+The query itself is not clear.
+Is the employee still under the master roll of the contractor or not?
+If yes, then the contractor will handle it.
+If not, then a full withdrawal form should be submitted.
+Part encashment is possible only in case of completion of 5 years of contribution and still being employed and contributory to EPF.

-as the person posting states that they are not availing the services of contractor, so how is the employee concerned with the query posting person?
+As the person posting states that they are not availing the services of a contractor, how is the employee concerned with the query posting person?

 manojkamble

-Yes, through online there is an option to withdraw partial amount as well.
+Yes, through online, there is an option to withdraw a partial amount as well.

 Srinath Sai Ram